 Which means that Google is going to have to generate some pretty significant savings during scale-up in order to get to that price from the current $1,500 price tag for the developer's model.

-Meanwhile, some observers are pointing to the lack of on the device.
+Meanwhile, some observers are pointing to the lack of security on the device.
 Technology consultant Jay Freeman, also known as saurik, creator of the Cydia marketplace for jailbroken iOS devices, has posted on his blog that the developer's model has virtually no security.
-If a Glass is hacked, the attacker has access to what you see and do, and can overlay inaccurate directly onto your field of vision.
+If a Glass is hacked, the attacker has access to what you see and do, and can overlay inaccurate information directly onto your field of vision.